-Pursuant to relevant government regulations of the PRC government, the subsidiaries in the PRC have participated in a local municipal government retirement benefits scheme (the "Scheme"), whereby the subsidiaries of the PRC are required to contribute to a certain percentage to the basis salaries of its employees to the Scheme to fund their retirement benefits.
+Pursuant to relevant government regulations of the People's Republic of China ("PRC") government, the subsidiaries in the PRC have participated in a local municipal government retirement benefits scheme (the "Scheme"), whereby the subsidiaries of the PRC are required to contribute to a certain percentage to the basis salaries of its employees to the Scheme to fund their retirement benefits.
 The local municipal government undertakes to assume the retirement benefits obligations of those employees of the Group.
 Contributions to the Scheme are recorded as an expense as they fall due.